anurag-kqi/MI-7-systems/Team_01/Project_Synopsis.md

 Project Planning : 28 may 2020

-        .Meating with all team members.
+    .
+Meating with all team members.

 First Demo: 30 may 2020